-The business GIS, 1Telecomms, allows it to make an inventory and accurately capture the location and characteristics of new civil engineering infrastructures, equipment and all the connectivity of the fibre optic network as work is carried out, while initializing an exhaustive and accurate asset database, which will lead to greater efficiency in operation and maintenance missions in the future.
+The business GIS, 1Telecomms, allows ATMB to inventory and accurately capture the location and characteristics of the new civil engineering infrastructures, equipment and all the connectivity of the fibre optic network as the work is carried out, while initialising an exhaustive and accurate asset database, which will lead to greater efficiency in the operation and maintenance missions in the future.
 Eventually, the fibre network should reach 800 km.

 Having a single source of geospatial reference data

-1Telecomms offers a multi-scale cartographic representation of the 580 km of network assets and centralizes all the asset and equipment data through specific views (detailed information sheets, synoptic view of the optical routes displaying the route of the cables and the position of the manholes, fibre and splice box matrix, predefined reports, etc.).
+1Telecomms offers a multi-scale cartographic representation of the 580 km of network assets and centralises all the asset and equipment data through specific views (detailed information sheets, synoptic view of the optical routes displaying the route of the cables and the position of the chambers, fibre and box connection matrix, predefined reports, etc.).
 The software provides batch data entry tools that are very useful in the deployment phase of the physical network.
-It allows the data to be maintained over time by controlling the updating operations so as to preserve the topology and connectivity.
+It allows data to be maintained over time by supervising update operations so as to preserve the topology and connectivity.

-Knowing in a few clicks the optical routes taken by the fibre, knowing how the equipment is connected in order to be more reactive in the event of a breakdown, carrying out a cartographic assessment of the allocation of the fibres (occupied fibres, available fibres), as well as associating the operators' contracts with the fibre and knowing the rental periods are the critical and priority issues covered by the solution.
+Knowing in a few clicks the optical routes taken by the fibre, knowing how the equipment is connected in order to be more reactive in the event of a breakdown, carrying out a cartographic assessment of fibre allocation (occupied fibres, available fibres), as well as associating the operators' contracts with the fibre and knowing the rental periods are the critical and priority issues covered by the solution.

 A native interface with Road Asset GIS

 ATMB, being already equipped and satisfied with the GIS solution for Road Asset Management (arcOpole PRO GPV) installed in 2019, has chosen to rely on the IT infrastructure already in place and thus to retain 1Spatial technologies on ArcGIS for the Telecom GIS.
 The advantage offered by the 1Telecomms software is that it communicates directly with the road heritage GIS and shares the information.
-Thus, a user who connects to the asset GIS can visualize the fibre optic networks along the route of the motorway and all the equipment associated with the network.
+Thus, a user who connects to the legacy GIS can visualise the fibre optic networks along the motorway route and all the equipment associated with the network.

-Shared amongst approximately 50 web users, ATMB sees the Telecom GIS as an essential tool for collaboration between the administrative, sales and maintenance departments.
-Knowing the existing assets and contracts in progress facilitates business management (marketing capacity, monitoring of agreements, monitoring and renewal of rental contracts, etc.).
-Having the characteristics of the equipment speeds up the interventions of the technical teams who want to know who is affected and how to repair during an incident.
+Shared by about 50 web users, ATMB sees the Telecom GIS as an essential tool for collaboration between the administrative, commercial and maintenance departments.
+Knowing the existing assets and contracts in progress facilitates commercial management (marketing capacity, monitoring of agreements, monitoring and renewal of rental contracts, etc.).
+Having the characteristics of the equipment speeds up the interventions of the technical teams who want to know who is affected and how to repair an incident.

 "Eventually, the aim will be to interface the Telecom GIS with the CRM software.
-This will enable the technical department to provide the CRM with quantities to facilitate invoicing.
-On the other hand, the administrative department will be able to communicate invoicing information to the technical departments.
+This will enable the technical department to provide the CRM with quantitative data to facilitate invoicing.
+Conversely, the administrative department will be able to communicate billing information to the technical departments.
 The software can already automatically generate quantities by operator," says Patrice GREGORI.